Is your Portuguese NHR coming to an end? Have you considered Cyprus?

 Background

 Numerous tax advantages exist in Cyprus, for companies and previously non-Cypriot resident individuals.
-Please see Article: Tax Efficiencies Available in Cyprus: Individuals and Corporates.
+Please see article: Tax Efficiencies Available in Cyprus: Individuals and Corporates.

 Individuals